What Every Parent Needs to Know About COVID-19

 Just as with adults, coronavirus in babies and children can potentially cause serious complications, like pneumonia and even death.
 But here’s the good news: For the most part, “infants, children and young adults seem to be strikingly spared,” Schaffner says.

 Multisystem Inflammatory Syndrome in Children

 While most children recover well from COVID-19, there is a potential complication of the virus called Multisystem Inflammatory Syndrome in Children (MIS-C).
-This is a newly discovered condition where different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes or gastrointestinal organs, according to the CDC.
+This is a condition where different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes or gastrointestinal organs, according to the CDC.

 There has only been a small, albeit growing, number of MIS-C cases across the country, and there’s still a lot that’s unknown about it.
 MIS-C hasn’t been definitively linked to COVID-19, but most experts feel that it’s most likely to occur after a COVID infection, says John R. Schreiber, MD, MPH, interim chief of pediatric infectious diseases at Connecticut Children’s Medical Center.
 While children suffering from MIS-C—usually above the age of 3—often test negative for COVID-19, “about 80 percent of the children who have MIS-C have antibodies for SARS-CoV-2, the virus that causes COVID-19,” he says, which suggests they had been infected in the past.

 Kids with MIS-C develop what Schreiber calls an “abnormal immune response” where a child’s immune system attacks their own organs.
 While MIS-C can be very serious, and has been fatal in some cases, with medical attention “most of the children who have developed it have done okay,” Schreiber says.